- Wine Tour Destinations

-Sun, sea, sand… and rosé!
-Provence is a very highly sought-after destination in the South East of France, bordering the Mediterranean Sea.
+Provence is a very highly sought-after destination in the south east of France, often paired up with its glamorous neighbour the Côte d’Azur, which borders the Mediterranean sea.

 The Provence region’s capital, Marseille is the second largest city in France.
 Known as Massalia during the Greek and Roman empires, the city has always been a key hub for trade, and its large port has always played an important role in the wine trade.